Is It Better to Buy a New or Used Car in Ontario? 2023 Guide

 First edition issues: If you’re driving the first version of a new model or new edition, it isn’t uncommon to experience teething problems or have to contend with recalls.

-There is always something newer: For those that are always looking for the latest version of something, new cars come along all the time, so satisfaction can be fleeting.
+There is always something newer: For those who are always looking for the latest version of something, new cars come along all the time, so satisfaction can be fleeting.

 Pros and Cons of Buying a Used Car